GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlow/Example.rst

 **Objective**

-The main objective of this example is to review the main elements of a simple two-phase simulation in GEOSX, including:
+The main objective of this example is to review the main elements of a simple two-phase simulation in GEOS, including:

 - the compositional multiphase flow solver,
 - the multiphase constitutive models,